assuncaomarcos/classroom_extensions/README.rst

 Custom HTML Magic
 -----------------

-The `html` extension customizes the `%%html` magic.
+The `web` extension also customizes the `%%html` magic.
 After rendering the HTML code inserted in the cell, the extension displays a high-level copy of the browser's console.
 This behavior helps in teaching HTML or JavaScript that writes on the console.